syedalamabbas/2D_3D_PolarFourierTransform/README.txt

 We make our code available to the public for academic purposes here: https://github.com/syedalamabbas/2D_3D_PolarFourierTransform for our paper
-"An Exact and Fast Computation of Discrete Fourier Transform for Polar and Spherical Grid," Syed Alam Abbas, Qiyu Sun, and Hassan Foroosh,in
+"An Exact and Fast Computation of Discrete Fourier Transform for Polar and Spherical Grid," Syed Alam Abbas, Qiyu Sun, and Hassan Foroosh, in
 IEEE Transactions on Signal Processing, Volume: 65, Issue: 8, April 15, 2017.